kstenerud/concise-encoding/ce-structure.md

     "a" = "We're inside a string, so /* this is not a comment; it's part of the string! */"

-    "data" =
-    // A comment before some binary data
-    |u8x // Comment at the start of the array
-         01 02 03 // A comment inside the binary array
-         04 05 06 07 /* Another comment inside */ 08 09 0a
-         /* One more before closing */|

     // Comment before the end of the top-level object (the map), but not after!
 }
 ```